jbreckmckye/jbreckmckye.github.io/source/_posts/Sephiroth-the-Fake.md

 ![](/images/2024/stf-9-shatter.jpg)

 In the finale, Cloud appears to leave his own body to fight Sephiroth one last time.
-Visually abstract, and shrouded in darkness, this fight is implied to happen as some kind of psychological projection.
-This fight was never about physical strength.
-Now he is resolute in his identity, Cloud unlocks his true potential, revealed the way only videogames can do - an ultimate attack.
+Visually abstract, shrouded in darkness, this fight is implied to happen as some kind of psychological projection.
+But this battle was never about physical strength.
+Now resolute, Cloud unlocks his true potential, revealed the way only videogames can do - an ultimate attack, "omnislash".
 With overwhelming force he breaks Sephiroth's projection into nothing but light.